10/04/17 - 4:00 PM to 5:00 PM

 Paul G. Gassman Lectureship in Chemistry

-Research interests in the Buchwald group include:
+Research interests in Professor Buchwald's group include:

 - Selective modification of complex biological molecules that includes exploring new methods for rapid, efficient, and selective modification for an array of complex, biologically important molecules.

 - Development of new, highly active catalyst systems for both carbon-nitrogen (C–N) bond formation and carbon-oxygen (C–O) bond formation.

 - Development of systems for carbon−carbon bond formation achieved through mechanistic understanding, ligand design and catalyst development.

 - Development of methods for the construction of organofluorine compounds.